ALH477/NixOS-MineCraft-Server/README.md

 ## Configuration Requirements

 Because this module fetches plugin binaries directly from the GeyserMC build server, users must manually provide the cryptographic hashes for the downloads.
 Upon the initial execution of a system rebuild, the Nix package manager will identify a hash mismatch for the placeholder values provided in the source code.
 The user is required to replace these placeholders with the actual SHA-256 hashes provided in the error output to ensure the integrity of the plugin binaries.

-The module also implements a declarative configuration for the Geyser plugin.
-This ensures that the authentication type is correctly set to use Floodgate by default and that the Bedrock listener is properly bound to the appropriate network interfaces.
-Modifications to these settings should be made within the Nix module logic to maintain the declarative nature of the deployment.

 ---